Acura RL Insurance Rates

 Rates are averaged for all Acura RL models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Acura RL Insurance
+How to Find the Cheapest Acura RL Insurance

-Below is a summary of the concepts that were illustrated above.
+The following list is a recap of the primary concepts that were covered in the charts and tables above.

-- High-risk drivers who have multiple accidents or major violations may pay on average $1,360 more every year for auto insurance
+- High-risk drivers that have major violations or accidents could be forced to pay on average $1,360 more per year than a safer driver

 Rate Tables and Charts